+Essay A

 I grew up observing my parents’ cautious, Chinese-immigrant approach to weaving themselves into the fabric of American life.
-This translated to my own talent for noticing patterns of behavior that most of my classmates didn’t think twice about – from the phenomenon of diagonally-sliced Wonder Bread to the relative status of Capri-Sun packs versus Minute Maid cartons.
+This translated to my own talent for noticing patterns of behavior that most of my classmates overlooked – from the phenomenon of diagonally-sliced Wonder Bread to the relative status of Capri-Sun packs versus Minute Maid cartons.
 Looking back, it’s fair to say that we fundamentally operated with a deference to the status quo.
-As a result, I viewed issues in the social realm – particularly the politics of why we had to mimic our white peers and position ourselves above other minorities – as simply the way things were, an unfortunate symptom of an unchangeable society.
+As a result, I viewed issues in the social realm – particularly the reasons we had to mimic our white peers and position ourselves above other minorities – as simply the way things were, an unfortunate symptom of an unchangeable society.

-socioI realize now that my parents’ diligence playing by the rules helped them acquire the privilege that allowed me to grow up agnostic to politics and seemingly distanced from injustice.
-In many ways, I am grateful for that privilege, but also embarrassed that my reckoning with racial injustice and economic inequality happened only after I left home and began to contemplate the circumstances of the new environments I lived in.
+I realize now that my parents’ diligence playing by the rules helped them acquire the privilege that allowed me to grow up agnostic to politics and seemingly distanced from injustice.
+I am grateful for my relatively easy childhood and the opportunities I had access to, but also embarrassed that my reckoning with socioeconomic inequity happened only after I left home and began to contemplate the circumstances of my new environments.

 Working two summers in California’s quintessential technology hubs meant I enjoyed a seemingly endless amount of resources, while each day walking by homeless encampments and discarded needles in the street.
 I remember registering the dissonance of being greeted from those walks with “Build products for everyone” proudly adorning the office walls, knowing “everyone” was selective, that “everyone” left out those who often stood to benefit the most.

-In hindsight, the most important result of those two summers was not XX or YY, but the bursting of the bubble that had shielded me from my complacency with inequality.
-This unleashed a wave of questioning not only of my own work, but about my team’s, my company’s, and the technology sector’s more broadly.
+In hindsight, the most important result of my first experiences working in technology epicenters was not necessarily learning C++ or software architecture design, but the bursting of the bubble that enabled my indifference to inequity.
+This unleashed a wave of questioning not only of my own work, but of my team’s, my company’s, and the technology sector’s more broadly.
 Fundamentally, what was I producing and who would it benefit?

 In the past few years, this internal questioning has inspired me to recognize the important role I have as an Asian American woman engineer with a broad network across the AAPI community and technology industry.
 These networks provide an opportunity to build the diverse, strong coalitions that history shows have the power to create real social change.
 This responsibility dawned on me this past summer, when I joined a group of activists in Washington, DC to protest George Floyd’s murder.
-When I returned to work the following Monday, I was met with radio silence – our company did not even acknowledge how we, as a wealthy, powerful company with roots throughout New YorkCity, could leverage our resources to contribute to the broadening fight for racial justice.
+When I returned to work the following Monday, I was met with radio silence – our company did not even acknowledge how we, as an influential company with roots throughout New York and the broader financial technology industry, could leverage our resources to contribute to the broadening fight for racial justice.